post-kerbin-mining-corporation/VABOrganizer/README.md

 {
   name = landers
   Label = Landers + Probes
-  // patpart names to include. this is a regex mach against the part name regex = probe regex = lander
+  // part names to include. this is a regex mach against the part name regex = probe regex = lander
 }